Big Horn Basin

 Autochromes by Charles J. Belden

 Autochromes were invented by Auguste and Louis Lumière in 1904 and came on the market in 1907.
 The use of the autochrome process was very expensive, using specially prepared glass plates.
 The plates were coated with translucent potato granules dyed in the three primary colors.
 The plates cost some twelve-times the cost of black and white plates.
 It may be that Belden's interest in the autochrome process was sparked at M.I.T. where a demonstration of the new process was given in 1908 by a representative of the Lumière Brothers.
-It was not, however, until Belden began publishing photographs of everyday life on the Pitchfork that he and the ranch achieved lasting fame.
-His photos from the Pitchfork have ranked him as one of the great western photographers along with William Henry Jackson and C. D. Kirkland.

-Next page: Meeteetse continued, more Belden photos.
+Next page: Belden photography continued.